Timothy Dalton played 007 in 1987’s The Living Daylights, but having turned the role down three times, he insisted upon a back-to-basics James Bond.

 In the James Bond franchise, going from Roger Moore to Timothy Dalton is like swapping a favourite teddy bear for a live adult wolf.
 The Living Daylights may be a less cuddly and familiar film than some of the earlier 1980s entries, but it works wonders in restoring a bit of jeopardy and fortitude to 007’s exploits.

 Despite being reasonably reviewed at the time, it’s only in recent years that this film and 1989’s Licence To Kill have started moving up the rankings of fan-favourite films.
 As many have observed in reassessing the Dalton double-bill, it’s impossible not to see the star’s work on the series as a precursor to Daniel Craig’s portrayal of Bond.

-As mentioned in previous columns, Dalton was variously offered the lead role in On Her Majesty’s Secret Service, Live And Let Die, and For Your Eyes Only.
+As mentioned in previous columns, Dalton was variously offered the lead role in On Her Majesty’s Secret Service, Diamonds Are Forever, and Octopussy.
 On each of those occasions, he turned the offer down either because he felt he was too young, he didn’t want to follow Sean Connery, or he flat-out didn’t like the “techno-cool” aspect of Roger Moore’s escapades.

 But producer Albert R. Broccoli kept him in mind and after a near-miss in casting breakout TV star Pierce Brosnan, (whatever happened to that guy?) he finally got Dalton to sign up for the 15th instalment of the spy franchise.